quicwg/load-balancers/draft-duke-quic-load-balancers.md

 The fundamental protocol requirement is to share the choice of routing algorithm, and the relevant parameters for that algorithm, between load balancer and server.

+For Plaintext CID Routing, this consists of the Server ID and the routing bytes.
+The Server ID is unique to each server, an the routing bytes are global.

 For Obfuscated CID Routing, this consists of the Routing Bits, Divisor, and Modulus.
 The Modulus is unique to each server, but the others MUST be global.